 Kim Wenger attended Great Valley High School (2008) and has recently graduated from Duke University (2012), where she played and was captain of the varsity lacrosse team.
 During her time as a Blue Devil, Kim played as a midfielder in every game and was a two-time All American (2011-12).
 While in college Kim helped to coach youth lacrosse in the Durham area.
 Since moving back to the area, she is working with a financial firm in Conshohocken and helping coach Great Valley High School’s girls’ lacrosse program.
 Kim hopes to create a fun and energetic atmosphere for young players who strive to learn and better their game.

-John was an excellent player at Madison High School (NJ) and at Division III power Cabrini College, where he earned all-conference honors as a face-off midfielder.
+John was an excellent player at Madison High School (NJ) and at Division III power Cabrini College, where he earned all-conference honors as a face-off midfielder in 2006.

 Background: As a college student at Drexel University, Colin founded his own elite club (Bandits Lacrosse) and elite team tournament (Meltdown) in suburban Philadelphia.
 Upon moving to Chicago in 2012, Colin became a full-time member of NXT Sports where he serves as CTO and Chicago Regional director.

 As a Player: Colin was named: 2 x Drexel University Captain; NCAA Division One Academic All-American; Drexel University Most Outstanding Senior Student-Athlete; North/South All-Star; 2 x CAA Men's Scholar Athlete of the Year and 3 x All-CAA selection.

 As a Coach: Colin dedicated most of his time working closely with all teams and age levels his former club program, Bandits Lacrosse.
 In addition, Colin has coached at the collegiate level as Assistant Coach at Princeton University from 2011 - 2012 and Robert Morris University Chicago 2012-2013.